 Share history.
 Innovate today.
 Transform tomorrow.

-Two doctors, Dr John Singleton and Dr William Smith, had a vision “to help sick and injured children at no cost to families”.
-From such humble beginnings, The Melbourne Free Hospital for Sick Children opened its doors in 1870 with just six beds.
+Founding doctors, William Smith and John Singleton, had a vision “to help sick and injured children at no cost to families”.
+With the help of a volunteer ladies committee, they brought their vision to life.
+The Melbourne Free Hospital for Sick Children opened its doors on 9 September 1870 with just six beds.

 Images in our timelines are courtesy of The Royal Children’s Hospital Archives Department.